Debrecen: Reformed Church in Debrecen

 From the 16th century, the Reformation took roots in the city; first Lutheranism, then Calvin's teachings become predominant.
-From 1551, the Calvinist government of the city banned the moving of Catholics in Debrecen.
+From 1551, the Calvinist government of the city forbade Catholics from moving to Debrecen.
 Catholic churches were taken over by the Calvinist church.
-In 1552, the Catholic faith vanished from the city until 1715 when they regained a church.
+The Catholic faith vanished from the city until 1715 when it regained a church.
 Several Calvinist church leaders like Peter Melius Juhasz who translated the Genevan Psalms lived and worked here.
 In 1567, a synod was formed in the city when the Second Helvetic Confession was adopted.
 Famous Calvinist colleges and schools were formed.
 Nickname of Debrecen commonly used in Hungary is the Calvinist Rome or the Geneva of Hungary because of the great percentage of the Calvinist faith in the city as well as the Calvinist church has significant influence in the city and the region.
 Debrecen is also home to the Reformed Theological University of Debrecen (Debreceni Református Hittudományi Egyetem), founded in 1538 and was the only Calvinist theological institute in the country permitted to function during the communist rule.

 The Hungarian Reformed Church has about 20 congregations in Debrecen, including the famous Reformed Great Church of Debrecen, which can easily accommodate about 5000 people (with 3000 seats).